yaycub/reactsume/README.md

-# Resume.js
+# Reactsume.js

-Resume built with React.js and @react-pdf/renderer npm.
+A Professional Resume built with React.js and @react-pdf/renderer npm.